drcarademono/GIS-construction-set/README.md

 * *type* 1 does not smooth the terrain underneath the prefab
 * *type* 2 instances automatically snap to the coastline.
 Usually used for docks.

-*Note*: World of Daggerfall instances can sometimes be placed on top of roads or towns.
-In order to prevent this from occurring, you can *prune* your CSV files in Kab's Location Loader using the LLPruneInvalidInstance console command.
-See https://github.com/KABoissonneault/DFU-LocationLoader for more on this.

 Because we don't want the ruins to get buried or float on a hillside, we will need to smooth the terrain.
 Set *type* to 0.
 T the *prefab* field is where we specify which specific prefab we want to place.
 Let's go with WOD_Ruins_01 from the World of Daggerfall mod.
 Finally, the *rotYaxis* field allows us to rotate the prefab -- we can leave that blank for now.
 Click OK.
 There's now a pink prefab symbol where we placed the ruins.

 ![alt text](https://imgur.com/gvuVCrc.png)